 4. Security

 By actively monitoring clusters, containers, and namespace resource allocation, Kubernetes monitoring can assist you in enhancing security.
 You can monitor a variety of KPIs to maintain Kubernetes security.
 Kubernetes monitoring tools like Prometheus may monitor some Kubernetes metrics you can use for security.
-To ensure you don’t miss any security threats, tools like Grafana present metrics on many dashboards.
+To ensure you don’t miss any security threats, tools like Grafana present metrics in many dashboards.

 How to choose the right k8s monitoring tool